Eagle release draws large crowd despite the cold

 Soarin' Hawk volunteers cover a large section of Indiana.
 Its representatives have traveled as far south as Muncie on a rescue mission, and they routinely make trips into Steuben, Noble and LaGrange counties in the north.
 It is one of about three organizations like it in the state.

-An eagle’s release like that on Wednesday is not common for the group.
-Soarin’ Hawk volunteers are more apt to get calls about red-tailed hawks, a far more common bird-of-prey found in northern Indiana, Geers said.
-They also rescue and release many screech owls, barred owls, and great horned owls.
+An eagle's release like that on Dec.
+18 is not common for the group.
+Soarin' Hawk volunteers are more apt to get calls about red-tailed Hawks, a far more common bird-of-prey found in northern Indiana, Geers said.
+They also rescue and release many screech owls, barred owls and great horned owls.

 The community has partnered with Soarin’ Hawk to help the organization do its job even better.
-Soarin’ Hawk is wrapping up construction on a new home for the organization, just outside of Huntertown.
-That compound includes a new medical suite, several aviaries, and a flight area to rehabilitate injured birds.
-The organization does have 16 permanent residents at its facility, birds whose injuries prevented Soarin’ Hawk from being returned to the wild.
-One of those birds in a mature bald eagle.
+Soarin’ Hawk is wrapping up construction on a new home for the organization in Huntertown.
+That compound includes a new medical suite, several aviaries and a flight area to rehabilitate injured birds.
+The organization does have 16 permanent residents at its facility, birds whose injuries prevented Soarin’ Hawk from returning them to the wild.
+One of those birds is a mature bald eagle.
 The group uses those birds as part of an educational program its volunteers present in schools more than 100 times a year.

 Geers, who helped exercise the eagle, said as the weeks of rehab went on, the bird grew stronger and stronger, and by the end of his time in rehab, it got harder and harder to hang on the special cord used to creance him.